Transportation in Peru:

 - Fraport, Press release on the opening of the new terminal at Lima Airport, May 30, 2025

-- Lima Airport Partners, Announcement on the full transfer of operations to the new terminal on June 1, 2025
+- Lima Airport Partners, Announcement on the complete relocation of operations to the new terminal on June 1, 2025

 - IATA, Announcement on the TUUA transfer fee at Lima Airport, December 7, 2025